 Choice Model

 Results for bovine and ovine farmers are reported separately in Table 4.
 Both models delivered a good statistical fit as indicated by McFadden pseudo R2 values of 0.33 (bovines) and 0.38 (ovines).
-Note in CE modelling a measure from 0.2 to 0.4 can be considered a good model fit [46].
-Results from the initial multinomial logit model model are provided in Appendix 3.
+Results from the initial multinomial logit model are provided in Appendix 3.

 Table 4: RPL model output for estimated marginal utilities for both ovine and bovine models for the CE attributes including interaction terms